-Content Marketing Is The New Marketing, How Will You Use Content Marketing For Small Businesses?
+What Does Content Marketing Mean, And How Will You Use It For Your Small Business?

 If you do a quick content audit of your favorite brands, you will notice they have loads of content.
-The truly great brands connect every blog, podcast episode, social media post, and email into a more encompassing strategy known as a content marketing plan.
+Truly great brands connect every blog, podcast episode, social media post, and email into a more encompassing strategy known as a content marketing plan.
 We see it all the time in successful businesses, but do you know why content marketing is important for your growing your brand?

 More and more brands are using content marketing as their primary marketing technique.
 Why?
 Because it works.
 According to DemandMetric, content marketing costs 62% less than outbound marketing, but it generates three times as many leads.